CVE-2023-38489

 CVE-2023-38489 is a high-severity Insufficient Session Expiration (CWE-613) vulnerability in Getkirby Kirby.
 Its CVSS base score is 7.3 (High).

-Operationally, ranked at the 43.2th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked in the top 46% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 EU & UK References